SpencerGPerkins/SpencerGPerkins/README.md

-- 👋 Hi, I’m @SpencerGPerkins
+-Currently studying an MS
-- I am interested in machine learning, deep learning, with an emphasis in audio classification
+-Primary interest in machineLearning/deepLearning with an emphasis in audio classification

-- I am currently working on an MS in Computer Science
+-MM in Music Composition, MM in Piano Performance, BM in Piano Performance

 <!---
 SpencerGPerkins/SpencerGPerkins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.